Jimmy Butler NBA Playoffs Player Props: Heat vs. Knicks

 - This season, Jimmy Butler has made 7.5 field goals per game, which accounts for 14.9% of his team's total makes.

-- He's made 0.6 threes per game, or 3.7% of his team's makes from beyond the arc this season.
+- He's taken 1.6 threes per game, or 3.6% of his team's shots from beyond the arc this season.

-- Butler's opponents, the Knicks, have one of the NBA's slowest tempos with 101 possessions per game, while his Heat rank 29th in possessions per game with 99.2.
+- Butler's opponents, the Knicks, have one of the slowest offensive tempos, ranking 23rd, averaging 101 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- The Knicks are the 12th-best defensive team in the league, giving up 113.1 points per game.
+- The Knicks are the 12th-best defensive squad in the NBA, allowing 113.1 points per game.

-- The Knicks allow 42 rebounds per game, ranking seventh in the league.
+- On the glass, the Knicks have allowed 42 rebounds per contest, which puts them seventh in the NBA.

-- Conceding 25.1 assists per contest, the Knicks are the 13th-ranked team in the NBA.
+- Conceding 25.1 assists per game, the Knicks are the 13th-ranked squad in the league.

-- Looking at 3-pointers, the Knicks are 25th in the NBA, giving up 13 makes per game.
+- The Knicks are the 25th-ranked team in the NBA at allowing threes, giving up 13 made 3-pointers per game.

 Jimmy Butler vs. the Knicks